 - Time taken: 3 hours, 6 km

-Trek Difficulty & Gradient: Easy, Combination of gradual/steep ascents and level walks.
+- Trek Difficulty & Gradient: Easy, with a combination of gradual and steep ascents and level walks

-Trek Description: Today is an easy day.
-Start from Kalipokhri by following the trail to Sandakphu.
+It’s an easy day today.
+The trail from Kalipokhri to Sandakphu begins on the motor road.
 Your first pit-stop is at a place called Bhagsa.
-The walk to Bhagsa is a gradual descent up till Bikheybhanjang, which means ‘Valley of Poison.’
-It gets its name from a poisonous aconite plant growing in abundance here.
+The walk to Bhagsa is a gradual descent up till Bikheybhanjang, which means ‘Valley of Poison’.
+The name refers to a poisonous aconite plant which grows in abundance here.
 This section is relatively easy and can be covered in 30-40 minutes.

-Take a break at Bikheybhanjang and look out for Sandakphu ahead.
-The trail from here to Sandakphu is a steep incline of 4 km.
-The trail zig-zags up the hill.
-There are two trails.
-The left one goes via Nepal and is a longer trail, but the ascent is gradual.
-The more popular route is the shorter one, which remains within the Indian border.
-But the ascent here is steep.
+Take a break at Bikheybhanjang and look out for Sandakphu, which lies ahead of you.
+The trail from here to Sandakphu is a steep incline of 4 km and zigzags up the hill.
+You can choose between two routes here – the left one which goes via Nepal and is a longer trail with a gradual ascent, or the more popular shorter route with a steep ascent.

-Enjoy the 180-degree panoramic view of the Himalayan peaks.
-Climb up to the view point.
-One of the world’s most coveted panoramas opens up before you.
-Makalu, Lhotse, Everest, Nuptse, Baruntse, Chamling, Chomolonzo, Machapucchare and other peaks of the Annapurna range spread on towards the west.
-Three sister peaks stand tall towards the north and then of course, the Sleeping Buddha lies before you.
-Towards the east, you see the highest ranges of Bhutan.
-Its highest peak, Chomolhari, rises above of all other peaks around it.
+The main attraction of this spot is the 180-degree panoramic views of the Himalayan peaks, one of the world’s most coveted panoramas.
+Makalu, Lhotse, Everest, Nuptse, Baruntse, Chamling, Chomolonzo, Machapucchare and other peaks of the Annapurna range spread out towards the west.
+Three sister peaks stand tall towards the north and of course, the Sleeping Buddha lies before you.
+Towards the east, you see the highest ranges of Bhutan, where Chomolhari the highest peak, rises above all the others.

 In the winter months, the Sandakphu campsite is covered in snow.
-The temperature here dips to sub-zeroes after sunset post November till March.
+The temperature here dips to sub-zero levels after sunset, November till March.

 - Altitude: 3,636 m to 3,599 m

-Trek Difficulty & Gradient: Moderate, Combination of gradual/steep ascents, level walks.
+- Trek Difficulty & Gradient: Moderate; combination of gradual and steep ascents and level walks.
 Rocky path (gravel roads) with few muddy sections and forest cover.
 Will get tricky if it rains.

-Drinking Water sources: Carry additional water today, as water is scarce at Phalut.
+- Drinking Water sources: Carry additional water today, as water is scarce on this route.
 Sabargram has an open pond close to the Forest Post.
-At Phalut, climb the hill opposite the Government Huts on the Gorkhey side to find water, if any.

 Proceed north-east, following the logical trail.
 A 20 minute descent is followed by a 5 to 10 minute ascent and another short section of an easy descent.
 Gradual ascents and descents over 2 to 3 hillocks and you join the road again.
-This section takes an hour and a half as you reach Thukumb Checkpost.
+This section takes 1.5 hours as you reach Thukumb Checkpost.
 Get your entry tickets checked here.